 - 1. After the Kick-off Call to assist teams in identifying project objectives and setting a plan before ordering components (Oct/Nov) - 2.
-After ordering components and before the Midway Review to review schematics (Nov/Dec) - 3.
+Before the Midway Review to review schematics and component orders (Nov) - 3.
 After the Midway Review when you're building and adjusting.
-(Jan/Feb)

-4. Before submitting the Proof Working Vehicle (Feb/Mar)
+(Jan/Feb) - 4.
+Before submitting the Proof Working Vehicle (Feb/Mar)

 Feel free to contact your mentor and the Technical Liaison more than four times.
-We would like to avoid the four calls to your mentor from happening in the month before the competition.
 Successful teams set a regular meeting schedule with their mentor and don't hesitate to ask questions.